John-YuehanZhang/John-Yuehanzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+## About Me

-I am Yuehan Zhang, a bachelor’s student at SCU and research assistant at HKUST(GZ), specializing in quantum computing simulation and optimization.
+I am Yuehan Zhang, a bachelor's student at SCU and research assistant at HKUST(GZ).

-## Research Interests
 My research interests focus on quantum computing, particularly quantum simulation and quantum optimization algorithms.

 ## Experience